23 Weeks Pregnant: What To Expect

-- Avoid foods which will dehydrate you such as fried food, white asparagus, coffee and sugary drinks, and do not overeat.
+- Avoid foods that will dehydrate you, such as fried food, white asparagus, coffee and sugary drinks, and do not overeat.

-- Avoid food items which are prohibited from consumption during pregnancy, such as raw meat, deli meat, fish with high mercury content (king mackerel, swordfish, etc.), raw eggs, unpasteurised milk, etc.
+- Avoid food items that are prohibited from consumption during pregnancy, such as raw meat, deli meat, fish with high mercury content (like king mackerel, swordfish, etc.), raw eggs, unpasteurised milk, etc.

-- Avoid activities which will increase stress and tire you.
+- Avoid activities that can increase stress and tire you.

 What You Need to Shop For

-In the second trimester, your belly is growing and life is going through significant changes.
-Here is a list of items that you will need to shop for in order to stay apace with the developments.
+In the second trimester, your belly is growing, and life is going through significant changes.
+Here is a list of items that you will need to shop for in order to keep up with the developments.

-- Sleep aids: It is important to get good sleep at this stage.
-Sleep aids such as comfortable pillows, ear plugs, and eye masks may come handy.
+- Sleep aids: It is crucial to get adequate sleep at this stage.
+Sleep aids, such as comfortable pillows, earplugs, and eye masks, may come handy.

 - Pregnancy books: In order to make the most out of your pregnancy, pregnancy books can be of great help.
-Engross yourself in reading pregnancy and childcare books.
+Engross yourself in reading books on pregnancy and childcare.